adesursas.com Listed by safepay Ransomware Group

 The Doxxing and Identity-Chain Risks

 Ransomware leaks rarely stop at the first company.
 Criminals use exposed emails, phone numbers, and customer lists to map connections between accounts, social-media handles, and real-world identities.
-A single credential from this breach can unlock personal email, online shopping accounts, or gaming logins.
+A single credential from this claimed breach can unlock personal email, online shopping accounts, or gaming logins.
 Once attackers control one account, they pivot to others, harvesting more data and eventually building a complete profile.
 This identity-chain process turns a corporate breach into personal doxxing that can expose your home address, family relationships, and children’s online activity.
 Credential leaks like this one frequently cascade into account takeovers precisely because the same passwords and recovery details are reused across work, personal, and gaming services.

 Safepay’s Publicly Known Track Record